Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The virtual account is accessible as `$ADPropsCurrentUser[...]` in `.\config\default replacement variables.ps1`, and therefore has a direct impact on replacement variables.
 ## 15.3.
 Authentication
 In hybrid and cloud-only scenarios, Set-OutlookSignatures automatically tries three stages of authentication.
-1. Windows Integrated Authentication
+1. Integrated Windows Authentication
   This works in hybrid scenarios.
 The credentials of the currently logged-in user are used to access Microsoft Graph without any further user interaction.
 2. Silent authentication
-  If Windows Integrated Authentication fails, the User Principal Name of the currently logged-in user is determined.
+  If Integrated Windows Authentication fails, the User Principal Name of the currently logged-in user is determined.
 If an existing cached cloud credential for this UPN is found, it is used for authentication with Microsoft Graph.
   A default browser window with an "Authentication successful" message may open, it can be closed anytime.
-3. User interaction
+1. User interaction
   If the other authentication methods fail, the user is interactively asked for credentials.
 No custom components are used, only the official Microsoft 365 authentication site and the user's default browser.
 # 16. Simulation mode
 Simulation mode is enabled when the parameter `SimulateUser` is passed to the software.
 It answers the question `"What will the signatures look like for user A, when Outlook is configured for the mailboxes X, Y and Z?"`.